AugustinMauroy/JSA/.github/PULL_REQUEST_TEMPLATE.md

 # Check List

-- [ ] I have read the [Contributing Guidelines](https://github.com/AugustinMauroy/JSA/blob/main/CODE_OF_CONDUCT.md) and made commit messages that follow the guideline.
+- [ ] I have read the [Code of conduct](https://github.com/AugustinMauroy/JSA/blob/main/CODE_OF_CONDUCT.md) and made commit messages that follow the guideline.